radzhiv25/Canteen/README.md

 # Canteen

-## An application to simplyfy canteen purchases
+## An application to simplify canteen purchases